ElementsProject/lightning/doc/PLUGINS.md

 ### `db_write`

-This hook is called whenever a change is about to be committed to the database.
+This hook is called whenever a change is about to be committed to the database, if you are using a SQLITE3 database (the default).
+This hook will be useless (the `"writes"` field will always be empty) if you are using a PostgreSQL database.

 It is currently extremely restricted:

 1. a plugin registering for this hook should not perform anything that may cause